Things to do in East Texas and the Gulf Coast

 4.5 HOURS/200 MILES

 There is a song, written long ago, extolling the dangerous life of a cowboy on the Streets of Laredo.
 Sung by cowboy crooner Marty Robbins, it doesn’t really offer any insight into Laredo itself, but it’s still kinda neat.
 Anyways…Laredo sits right on the border with the Mexican town of Nuevo Laredo, but before you get there we are are going to take you on a little tour of the United States Border as it follows the Rio Grande.
-But you need to fuel up though, and the best spot for breakfast, hands down, is El Cortijo.
 After that, continue along Old Military Highway 281 until you reach the Santa Anna National Wildlife Refuge.
 It’s worth a stop and definitely remember to take your camera.
 Once you pull into Laredo, head to the La Posada Hotel.
 Our itinerary does not extend any further south than Laredo, but you are right on the border, and if the pull of Mexico proves too much, here are some things you should know about crossing over.